Arthur-Heberle/Brasilore/README.md

 ## Overview

-This project was developed as part of the *Programming Techniques* course at UTFPR Curitiba during the 3rd semester of the Computer Science degree.
+This project was developed as part of the *Programming Techniques* course at UTFPR Curitiba during the 3rd semester of the Computer Engineering degree.
 It is a 2D platformer game written in C++ that applies object-oriented programming concepts such as inheritance, polymorphism, file handling (save/load system), and game loop mechanics.

 The game features:
 - **Custom Entities:** Unique game objects with specific behaviors.